 JK Flip Flop is similar to RS flip flop with the feedback which enables only one of its input terminals.
 It eliminates the invalid condition which arises in the RS flip flop and put the input terminal either to set or reset condition one at a time.

-When both the J and K input are at logic “1” at the same time and the clock input is pulsed HIGH, the circuit toggle from its SET state to a RESET or visa verse.
+When both the J and K inputs are at logic “1” at the same time and the clock input is pulsed HIGH, the circuit toggle from its SET state to a RESET or visa versa.
 When both the terminals are HIGH the JK flip-flop acts as a T type toggle flip-flop.